Franklin College Board of Trustees Executive Committee

 John R. Talley

 John R. Talley became a board member in 2013; he serves on the Investment, Enrollment Management, Trusteeship, and Student Affairs committees.
 He holds a bachelor’s degree in English and political science as well as a juris doctor, all respectively from Indiana University.
 John recently served as president of Indianapolis-based ProLiance Holdings, LLC, an energy-related holding company with subsidiaries focused on the natural gas industry.
 John volunteers with the Economic Club of Indiana Board of Governors, the Indiana Manufacturers Association, the Greater Indianapolis Chamber of Commerce and the Indiana University McKinney School of Law-Indianapolis Advisory Board.
-He resides in Franklin, Ind.
+He resides in Franklin, Indiana.

 Douglas L. Tillman